karellopez/docker_workshop_template/workshop/advanced/data.md

 ```

-With that, we can include almost any kind of data of almost any size
+### Practical application

+With that, we can include almost any kind of data of almost any size.
 As we not only like Docker, but also data processing using e.g., pandas and sharing our knowledge about it, let's include a small respective tutorial in the form of a `jupyter notebook`, as well as a small `sample dataset`.
+In this way you could also include demogrpahic data, READMEs or any additional data necessary for a processing pipeline.

 To this end, we again simply copy the respective files from the examples folder to out my_first_docker folder